 - Wang Laboratories, Inc. v.
 America Online, Inc.: Obtained summary judgment of non-infringement for AOL of patent relating Internet browser technology in the Eastern District of Virginia.

 - Rexall Sundown, Inc. v.
 Weider Nutrition International, Inc. and Leiner Health Products, Inc.: On behalf of Weider, obtained dismissal of patent infringement claims relating to tablet making methods after uncovering invalidating prior art in the Western District of Wisconsin.

 - NetRatings, Inc. v.
 WebSideStory, Inc. and WebSideStory, Inc. v.
-NetRatings, Inc.: Following favorable Markman ruling, achieved successful settlement of patent infringement claims relating to Web analytics technology in the Southern District of California and the Southern District of New York.
+NetRatings, Inc.: Following a favorable claim construction ruling, achieved favorable settlement of patent infringement claims relating to Web analytics technology in the Southern District of California and the Southern District of New York.

 - R2 Technology, Inc. v. iCAD, Inc.: Achieved successful settlement following arbitration of the parties’ patent claims relating to computer-aided detection for digital and film-based mammography technology.

 - JD, New York Law School, 1992, cum laude

 - US Court of Appeals for the Federal Circuit